-8.7 Write Allocate
+7.8 Write Allocate

 Write allocate, if enabled, occurs when the processor has a pending memory write cycle to a cacheable line and the line does not currently reside in the L1 data cache.
-In this case, the processor performs a burst read cycle to fetch the data-cache line addressed by the pending write cycle.
+If the line does not exist in the L2 cache, the processor performs a 32-byte burst read cycle on the system bus to fetch the data-cache line addressed by the pending write cycle.
+If the line does exist in the L2 cache, the data is supplied directly from the L2 cache, in which case a system bus cycle is not executed.
 The data associated with the pending write cycle is merged with the recently-allocated data-cache line and stored in the processor's L1 data cache.
-The final MESI state of the cache line depends on the state of the WB/WT# and PWT signals during the burst read cycle and the subsequent cache write hit (See Table 30 on page 182 to determine the cache-line states and the access types following a cache read miss and cache write hit).
+If the data-cache line was fetched from memory (because of a L2 cache miss), the data is stored, without modification, in the L2 cache.
+The final MESI state of the cache lines depends on the state of the WB/WT# and PWT signals during the burst read cycle and the subsequent L1 data cache write hit (See Table 34 on page 195 to determine the cache-line states and the access types following a cache write miss).
+If the L1 data cache line is stored in the modified state, then the same cache line is stored in the L2 cache in the exclusive state.
+If the L1 data cache line is stored in the shared state, then the same cache line is stored in the L2 cache in the shared state.